-Complete WordPress forms Automation Guide
+Complete WordPress Registration Forms Automation Guide

 Note that custom user statuses and manual actions are also part of RegistrationMagic plugin, but not included in this WordPress forms automation guide.
 Visit our WordPress user registration guide for details on how to carry out manual actions with status labels.

-In short, this article serves as a complete WordPress forms automation guide.
+This article serves as a complete WordPress forms automation guide.
 If you need to dive deep into any specific topics, you can browse the individual posts here.

 Automation here refers to the task or rule applied on various aspects of a WordPress registration form.
 Click “Automation” lying just below “Field Analytics” under your RegistrationMagic plugin.
 In the meantime, create a new task and start applying the automation rule.

 The first page assigns a unique task name.
 Adding a description is not mandatory.
 Nevertheless, you can insert one for your convenience.

 Click “Next” and go to the next page.

 List of Automation Triggers

 This page contains five distinct automation rules.
 All these rules can run on the selected form submissions.
 Let’s discuss all the rules one at a time.